Skip to content

 3. Pre-Generated Schemas

-The OpenAPI schema and Pydantic models are committed to the repository so mock mode works completely offline without a Proxmox server.
-Each version (e.g., 8.1.0) is stored independently under generated/proxmox/.
+The OpenAPI schema, aggregate Pydantic models, lazy model shards, model index, and route metadata are committed to the repository so mock mode works completely offline without a Proxmox server.
+Each version (e.g., 9.1.11) is stored independently under generated/proxmox/; CI ships both 9.1.11/ and a latest mirror.

 4. Full Request/Response Validation